Exercise normal precautions in Aruba.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our customs information page.

 There is an increased risk of crime in the San Nicolas district, especially at night.
+Crimes against tourists are more common here.

 Victims of Crime: